MaulikChopra/Product-search-clinikally-maulikchopra-project1/README.md

 6.  **Code Quality & Maintainability:**
     -   Used functional components and React Hooks throughout.
-    -   Modularized the search logic into the `OmniSearch` component.
+    -   Modularized the search logic into the `Product Search` component.
     -   Leveraged ShadCN UI components for pre-built, accessible, and stylable UI elements, customizing them as needed.
     -   Included comments where necessary to explain logic.